matt-tippin/SEG2105A5/README.md

 # SEG2105A5
 Assignment 5 for SEG2105 at uOttawa.
+Created by: Matt Tippin (Student #300066841)

 User Story 1: Secretary enters a new patient into the system, including their name, address, phone number, and health number.